Needlesslord/Research-Project-Installer/docs/README.md

 As said before, we will use this software provided by NSIS to create a basic script.
 Open the executable and play with it.
 The interface is very intuitive.
 After completing all of the fields, you will have your first script in NSIS.
 Of course, you may not understand some part or if you can leave a field blank, etc, so an explanation on how to use this software can be found in the solutions below.

+#### TODO2: Icon Menu

+**You will need a bitmap (.bmp).**

+In this TODO I will remind you of some .nsi syntax.
+You will have to add a .nsh for the MUI to control the interface (UI Dialog).
+In this case, you have to add a "heather image" to personalize your interface.
+You will have to use "!define!" and you must do it under the *!include "MUI.nsh"*.
+Bear in mind the localization of your script, since in the previous step you chose a directory to both save the .nsi file and a directory where your installer will take the files from.

+#### TODO3: Icon executable

+**You will need an icon (.ico).** [If it complains about your icons](https://nsis.sourceforge.io/Why_does_it_complain_about_my_icons%3F)

+In this TODO  You will have to add a .nsh for the MUI to control the interface (UI Dialog).
+In this case, you have to add an "executable image" to personalize your setup software.
+In this case you will have to "!define" an icon.
+Bear in mind the localization of your script, since in the previous step you chose a directory to both save the .nsi file and a directory where your installer will take the files from.

  - - - - - - - - - - - - - - - - **TO DO** - - - - - - - - - - - - - - - -